dptww1/sbg_inv_be/docs/database.md

 ### Add a new figure pose to the relevant scenarios

-As of this writing, the services provide no way to link a new figure being added to the scenarios in which it should appear other than editing each scenario one by one.
-This is sometimes onerous for frequently-appearing characters (think Aragorn) and so it's easier just to manipulate the database directly.
+~~As of this writing, the services provide no way to link a new figure being added to the scenarios in which it should appear other than editing each scenario one by one.
+This is sometimes onerous for frequently-appearing characters (think Aragorn) and so it's easier just to manipulate the database directly.~~

+The SQL here still works, but now when adding a figure through the admin UI you can select a "Same As" figure which associates the new figure with the same scenario roles and character as the chosen "Same As" figure.

 Given the `old_figure_id` is the `id` of an existing [Figure](#figures) and `new_figure_id` is the `id` of the new [Figure](#figures) being added,